Last updated on July 25th, 2022 at 12:40 am

 The boats go out for days at a time and return with their catches, so if you are lucky enough to be there when the boat comes in you will probably eat the freshest fish you have ever eaten in your lives!

-A number of fish tavernas lie along the shore here, but will be happy to provide something for the non fish eaters amongst you.
+A number of fish tavernas can be found along the shore here but will be happy to provide something for the non-fish eaters amongst you.

-Across the bay lie the salt flats of Alikes(Saltpans), and nearer is a small islet which a local resident has declared to be his own republic!
+Across the bay is located the salt flats of Alikes(Saltpans), and nearer is a small islet which a local resident has declared to be his own republic!

 Petriti can be reached by two roads, both incredibly beautiful.

 You can either go along the coast road from Messonghi, past all the small coves where you will be tempted to stop for a swim, keeping on past Boukari;